 You ask a celebrity to sign your flag

 It may be tempting to ask a governor, mayor, or even a famous actor to autograph your flag.
-Big no-no. The flag code stipulates: “The flag should never have placed upon it, nor on any part of it, nor attached to it any mark, insignia, letter, word, figure, design, picture, or drawing of any nature.”
+But this is a big no-no in flag etiquette.
+The flag code stipulates: “The flag should never have placed upon it, nor on any part of it, nor attached to it any mark, insignia, letter, word, figure, design, picture, or drawing of any nature.”

 You display another flag and the American flag on the same staff